HackYourFuture/JavaScript3/Week1/README.md

 One of the most well-known and often used libraries in JavaScript is called `jQuery`.
 It's a library that was designed to make DOM manipulation, as well as event handling, CSS animation and AJAX operations much easier to perform.

 - [jQuery Crash Course Playlist](https://www.youtube.com/playlist?list=PLillGF-RfqbYJVXBgZ_nA7FTAAEpp_IAc)

+## Finished?

+Are you finished with going through the materials?
+High five!
+If you feel ready to get practical, click [here](./MAKEME.md).